apache/beam/website/www/site/content/en/contribute/_index.md

           1. Get or Update all the Go SDK dependencies
                   $ go get -u ./...

-1. Check the environment was setup correctly.
+1. Check the environment was set up correctly.
     - **Option 1**: validate the Go, Java, and Python environments:

         **Important**: Make sure you have activated Python development.
 ```
 ./gradlew :checkSetUp